 There’s a tech talent war in New York City right now.
 The established firms like Facebook and Google are only getting bigger, and there are more tech startups than ever making NYC their home.
 As a result, hiring great tech talent is more challenging than ever.

 There is no one right time to find a CTO.
-Some startups can go a long time without a CTO, some need one early on.
-Regardless of the stage of your startup, if you are looking to hire a CTO, follow these 7 steps to find your ideal candidate.
+Some startups can go a long time without a CTO, while others need one early on.
+Regardless of the stage of your startup, if you are looking to hire a CTO, follow these seven steps to find your ideal candidate.

 Use the links below to jump to specific sections of the post.

-The difference between a Technical Advisor and a CTO?
-A Technical Advisor keeps his day job.
-The Technical Advisor works for you 2-4 hours per month, and serves as someone who’s not in the weeds day-to-day.
-He might do weekly or monthly code reviews, act as a sounding board for your CTO, and serve as a checks-and-balances system with your CTO.
-If you find a Technical Advisor first, this person can be a huge help with finding the right CTO.
-They can vet CTO candidates, do interviews and review job descriptions.
+What’s the difference between a technical advisor and a CTO?
+A technical advisor keeps their day job.
+The technical advisor works for you 2–4 hours per month and serves as someone who’s not in the weeds with you, day to day.
+They might do weekly or monthly code reviews, act as a sounding board for your CTO, and serve as a checks-and-balances system with your CTO.
+If you find a technical advisor first, this person can be a huge help with finding the right CTO.
+They can vet CTO candidates, do interviews, and review job descriptions.

-In some cases, you can get away with having a Technical Advisor and not hiring a CTO.
-One company that I advise has 2 co-founders who are entrepreneurs.
+In some cases, you can get away with having a technical advisor and not hiring a CTO.
+One company I advise has two co-founders who are entrepreneurs.
 They hired a great offshore software engineering team to code their MVP.
-They are happy with the offshore team results, but can’t read code themselves.
-They thought they needed a CTO, but we found a Technical Advisor instead.
-The Technical Advisor reviews the offshore tech team’s code weekly, and gives a high level code assessment to the founders.
-So far, all is going well, and the Technical Advisor is giving the co-founder peace of mind that their offshore team is writing high quality code.
+They are happy with the offshore team’s results but can’t read code themselves.
+They thought they needed a CTO, but we found a technical advisor instead.
+The technical advisor reviews the offshore tech team’s code weekly and gives a high-level code assessment to the founders.
+So far, all is going well, and the technical advisor is giving the cofounder confidence that their offshore team is writing high-quality code.

 If this works for you, great.
 Step 1 is all you need.
 If you do want to hire a CTO, read on to steps 2–7.

-Determine what your ideal candidate “looks like”.
-What soft skills does she possess?
-What tech talent does she bring to the table?
+Determine what your ideal candidate “looks like.”
+What soft skills do they possess?
+What tech talent do they bring to the table?
 Consider these:

-- You might want someone that’s walked your path before.
-If you are 40 trying to grow to 100, having someone that’s seen what that looks like can be valuable.
+- You might want someone who’s walked your path before.
+If you are a 40-person company trying to grow to 100, having someone who’s seen what that looks like can be valuable.

-- Find someone who approaches things from a ‘seek to understand’ perspective, not someone that thinks they have all the answers.
+- Find someone who approaches things from a “seek to understand” perspective, not someone who thinks they have all the answers.

-- Look for someone that can pick up multiple technologies (perhaps including back end, front end and mobile).
-Avoid people that say they’ll only program code in one language.
+- Look for someone who can pick up multiple technologies (perhaps including back end, front end, and mobile).
+Avoid people who say they’ll only program code in one language.

-- Look for someone that WANTS to wear multiple hats.
-I know many amazing senior level web developers that specifically do not want the CTO role because they specifically want to be coding most of the time.
+- Look for someone who wants to wear multiple hats.
+I know many amazing senior-level web developers who specifically do not want the CTO role, because they want to be coding most of the time.